Copenhagen metropolitan area: OECD

 OECD (Organisation for Economic Co-operation and Development) defines the Copenhagen metropolitan area with a population of 2,390,000 inhabitants as of 2009.
 According to OECD the Finger Plan doesn't include the entire functional/economic metropolitan area of Copenhagen.

 Other definitions

 The local TV stations TV2/Lorry, Kanal København and Hovedstads-TV each also defines the Copenhagen metropolitan area as the area they respectively cover.
-They all fits well with the area which the four provinces (Copenhagen by, Copenhagen omegn, Nordsjælland and Østsjælland) cover. (the provinces are based on European Union's so called NUTS 3 areas) The same area is used for the ticket fare system of all public transport within Greater Copenhagen and the Fingerplan area.
+This corresponds with the area which the four provinces (Copenhagen by, Copenhagen omegn, Nordsjælland and Østsjælland) cover;the provinces are based on European Union's so called NUTS 3 areas.
+The same area is used for the ticket fare system of all public transport within Greater Copenhagen and the Fingerplan area.